chairemobilite/transition-docs/tutorial/README.md

 ![Lesson9: batch calculation configure demand](images/lesson9_configureDemand.png)

 Click on the upload file to upload the current file to server, then on the next button to continue to further parameterize the calculation.
-The next window is for the calculation parameters and is very similar to the single route parameters, seen in [lesson 3](#lesson-3-test-the-imported-data-by-calcuting-routes).
+The next window is for the calculation parameters and is very similar to the single route parameters, as seen in [lesson 3](#lesson-3-test-the-imported-data-by-calcuting-routes).
 Let's select a specific scenario to test it on.
 The yes/no choices under the scenario selection field are the following:

 * Calculate with alternatives: If set to `yes`, there will be one alternative per line in the main result `csv` file.
 * Detailed result with steps: If set to `yes`, an additional `csv` result file will be produced where each alternative will be detailed, one line per step of the route for each alternative.
-* Include route geometries (geojson): If set to `yes`, a `geojson` file will be produced, with the geometries for each alternative.
+* Include route geometries (GeoJSON): If set to `yes`, a `geojson` file will be produced, with the geometries for each alternative.

 ![Lesson9: batch calculation configure analysis](images/lesson9_configureAnalysis.png)